roscopeeco/RuggedData/README.md

 Bootstrap
 =========
-The Bootstrap CSS framework has been used to enable easy implementation of responsive functionality, provide a layou framework and base styling.
+The Bootstrap CSS framework has been used to enable easy implementation of responsive functionality, provide a layout framework and base styling.

 Skycon
 ======
-The Skycon icon generator has been inclued to display the
+The Skycon icon generator has been included to display a weather icon based upon the current conditions.

 Functionality
 =============